MartinImoberdorf/MartinImoberdorf/README.md

 🟨 Advanced Systems Engineering student focused on backend development.
 I build backend systems using Java and Spring, with an emphasis on clean architecture and secure design.

 🟨 I'm also into offensive security, currently preparing for the eJPT certification.
-That perspective shapes how I write code: I try to think about security from the start, not add it later.
+That perspective shapes how I write code.
+I try to think about security from the start, not add it later.

 🟩 Open to collaborating on projects of any kind, new ideas and perspectives are always welcome. 🧠